 - Continue stirring regularly as the mixture continues to heat up for the next 10 minutes.
 Be sure to scrape the sides of the pot as you go.

-- Once you reach the Soft Ball temperature, quickly add your Nuts or Seeds to the mixture – using your spatula to continuously combine everything together – coating each Nut evenly.
+- Once you reach the Soft Ball temperature, then work quickly to add your Nuts or Seeds to the mixture – using your spatula to continuously combine everything together – coating each Nut evenly.
 The coating will go from a shiny, stringy glaze to a dull, sugary coating in less than a minute.
 The coolness of the Nuts/Seeds will begin to crystalize the candy quickly.
 There should be no wet glaze leftover – it should have all crystalized.

 - Once the candy is cooled, you can store it in an airtight container or package it up for gift giving.